Washingtonia

-Washingtonia is a genus of palms, native to the southwestern United States (in southern California, and southwest Arizona) and northwest Mexico (in Baja California and Sonora).
-Both Washingtonia species are commonly cultivated across the Southern United States, the Middle East, southern Europe, and North Africa, where they have greatly hybridized.
+Washingtonia is a monotypic genus of monoecious palms, native to the southwestern United States (in Arizona, California, and Nevada) and northwest Mexico (in Baja California, Baja California Sur, and Sonora).
+Commonly known as the desert fan palm, the genus was named in honor of George Washington, the first U.S. President, by the German botanist Hermann Wendland in 1879.
+The genus is among the most recognizable and widely cultivated palms worldwide.

 Description

 They are fan palms (subfamily Coryphoideae), with petioles armed with sharp thorns terminating in a rounded fan of numerous leaflets.
-The flowers are in a dense inflorescence, with the fruits maturing into a small blackish-brown drupe 6–10 mm diameter with a thin layer of sweet flesh over the single seed.
+The flowers are in a dense inflorescence, with the fruits maturing into a small blackish-brown drupe 6–10 mm in diameter with a thin layer of sweet flesh over the single seed.

-Extant species

-There are two recognized species in the genus Washingtonia: W. filifera and W. robusta.
-The commonly cultivated W. × filibusta is a hybrid between the two.
-Some recent research has suggested that these taxa may instead represent a single species with a gradient of subspecies.
+Taxonomy